EliEladElrom/cra-template-must-have-libraries/template/README.md

 ## Unit Testing

-Unit Testing is supported with [Enzyme](https://airbnb.io/enzyme/) that works with [Jest](https://github.com/facebook/jest).
+Unit Testing supported with [Enzyme](https://airbnb.io/enzyme/) that works with [Jest](https://github.com/facebook/jest).
 Additionally, [Sinon](https://github.com/sinonjs/sinon) - a standalone test spies, stubs and mocks that works with Enzyme & Jest.

 Jest and Sinon serve the same purpose.
 So why add Sinon?
 The answer is that there are times that you may find one framework more natural and easier to work for the specific test you need than the other so it wouldn’t hurt to have both.